 #4 Keep it simple.

-, the latter method being preferred by most aficionados.
+The best signature drinks are classics with a small twist.
+Take Bond's Martini.
+He takes it shaken over stirred, the latter method being preferred by most aficionados.
 But Bond wasn't meant to be a connoisseur; he was a killer who liked things his way.
 Besides, his "wrong" martini order is what makes it so memorable.